sukhdev22/johnpapa.github.io/_posts/2016-03-20-es5-es2015-typescript.md

 We want to understand the differences between them, but first we must understand what each of these are and why they exist.
 We'll start with ES5.

 ## ES5
 ES5 is what most of us have used for years.
 Functional programming at its best, or worst, depending on how you view it.
 I personally love programming with ES5.
 All modern browsers support it.
 It's extremely flexible but also has many factors that contribute to apps that can become train wrecks.
-Scoping, closures, IFFE's and good guard logic are required to keep our train on the rails with ES5.
+Scoping, closures, IIFE's and good guard logic are required to keep our train on the rails with ES5.
 Despite this, its flexibility is also a strength that many of us have leaned on.

 This [chart shows the current compatibility of browsers for ES5](https://kangax.github.io/compat-table/es5/).